Nazim-fad/Emergency-Audio-Event-Detection-Challenge/README.md

 ## Structure of the bundle

+- `starting_kit.ipynb`: Jupyter notebook with an introduction to the challenge, EDA, and a baseline model.
 - `competition.yaml`: configuration file for the codabench competition, specifying phases, tasks, and evaluation metrics.
 - `ingestion_program/`: contains the ingestion program that will be run on